feklee/rotogamesq/README.md

  1. Add the tiles for the start and end to: `public/images/boards_sprites.png`

+    Note: Making the image too large can trigger a Bugzilla@Mozilla [bug 1314597][17] on the Fx0 smartphone.

  2. Add the description to: `app/common/config.js`

     Limit board names to eight alphanumeric characters, even though they are